 In ancient Greek, noēma means “thinking” or the “object of thought.”
-And that is our intention: to delve deeply into the critical issues transforming the world today, at length and with historical context, in order to illuminate new pathways of thought in a way not possible through the immediacy of daily media.
+And that is our intention: to delve deeply into the critical issues transforming the world today, at length and with historical context, to illuminate new pathways of thought in a way not possible through the immediacy of daily media.

 AWARDS: